+A good, strong joint is an obvious mark of a fine piece of workmanship.
+Once you have mastered wood joinery you will realize with this simple process you can constuct an amazing array of furniture and other pieces.
 Picking the right type of wood joint comes from knowing the strength and weakness inherit in the joint itself.
-A good, strong joint is a obvious mark of a fine piece of workmanship.
 Joinery is the joining together of two pieces of wood, to create furniture, boxes, and other objects with edges.
 Some joints will use fasteners, or adhesives, and some only the property of wood.
 The properties of wood joints include esthetic elements combined with strength and flexibility.

 There are many ways of fastening pieces of wood together, some are purely functional such as butt joints, while others such as dovetails are functional as well as decorative.
 To add additional strength or appeal two or more types of joints are often combined such as splined miter joints when making picture frames.